-Risk assessments for all school trips are carried out by the teachers and monitored by the Head of School.
+Risk assessments for all school trips are carried out by the teachers and monitored by the Strategic Partner and the school's Business Manager.
 Teachers are responsible for following the planning procedure for school trips to ensure that all aspects have been addressed.